biocore/qiime/doc/scripts/merge_mapping_files.rst

 	**[OPTIONAL]**

 	-n, `-`-no_data_value
-		value to represent missing data (i.e., when all fields are not defined in all mapping files) [default: no_data]
+		Value to represent missing data (i.e., when all fields are not defined in all mapping files) [default: no_data]

 **Output:**